zella/javafx-MultipleScreens-framework/README.md

 javafx-MultipleScreens-framework
 ====================
+This framework allows you to managed multiple screens.

-This framework you can use also for kiosk application.
-It contains switches between scenes and internal windows.
+Also you can use also for kiosk application.
+Sample - MDI application - shows how switches between scenes, pass parameters to another screen, destroing resources on closing screen and showing internal windows from jfxtras library.